 Ask for Help When Needed

-Not only is asking help from your partner essential, but asking for help outside of the home is beneficial too.
-Often times couples and families try to take it all on without asking for assistance.
-This can be due to their own insecurities of not wanting to appear inferior or uncapable to friends and family.
-However, identifying where you can outsource some of the responsibility once in a while can help to lower stress and keep the relationship intact.
-For example, if you have children, this may mean asking the grandparents or a babysitter to watch the kids for a day so you can get the to-do list dwindled down.
-Or if finances allow, using a housekeeping service once in a while.
-This does not mean that your partner is off the hook!
-It merely helps to alleviate some of the load so you can focus as a team on the rest of the list.
+Not only is it crucial to seek assistance from your partner, but asking for help outside of the home can be beneficial too.
+Couples and families often try to shoulder everything without seeking support, sometimes out of fear of appearing inadequate or uncapable in the eyes of extended family and friends.
+However, recognizing opportunities where you can outsource some of the responsibility once in a while can help to lower stress and keep the relationship intact.
+For instance, if you have children, this may mean asking the grandparents or a babysitter to look after the kids for a day so you can tackle the to-do list and get it dwindled down.
+Or if finances allow, investing in a housekeeping service on occasion can be useful.
+Remember, this does not mean your partner is off the hook for responsibilities!
+It merely helps to alleviate some of the burden so you can focus as a team on the remaining tasks together.

 Say “No” When Necessary

 It can be hard for partners to say no to activities or social events in order to get things caught up at home.
 However, this may be a necessary step when the household to-do list piles up.
-In a given week, prioritize what the most important events are and postpone the less important events when necessary.
-In order to keep friendships intact however, make sure that rescheduling happens if possible, so others don’t feel blown off.
-Also, saying no early on in the event planning is easier on everyone rather than waiting until the last minute to cancel.
+In a given week, prioritize what the most important events are and postpone the less important events, when necessary.
+However, in order to keep friendships intact, make sure rescheduling happens promptly, so close friends or family don’t feel blown off.
+Moreover, it is much easier on everyone to decline early on in the event planning process rather than waiting until the last minute to cancel!

 Split Chores Effectively

-Many couples don’t have explicit conversations about how to split household chores.
-They often expect their partner to just see things around the house and do it on the spot.
+Many couples often overlook the importance of having open and explicit conversations about how to split household chores.
+It is common for individuals to expect their partner to spontaneously notice things that need to be accomplished around the house and do it on the spot.
 However, when it is expected that both partners do all chores at all times it becomes unrealistic.
-The solution to this is identifying which chores can be “assigned” to which partner.
+The key lies in identifying which chores or tasks can be “assigned” to which partner.
 Does one person not mind as much to do the cooking or the laundry?
 Does another person not mind as much to mow the lawn or take out the trash?
-That way, partners can focus on which chores they do best.
+This way, partners can focus on which chores they do best.

-No one loves to do any chores, but there are certain tasks that are hard for some due to personality differences.
-For example, an extrovert may not mind doing the grocery shopping or errand running as much as an introverted partner.
-Someone with a better attention span may not mind doing the more detail-oriented tasks, while the partner with a lower attention span may struggle.
-A partner with a dust sensitivity may not enjoy dusting, while another partner may be repulsed at the smell of taking out the garbage.
-In a nutshell, figure out what you do well and take the lead in that area!
+No one particularly enjoys doing chores, but there are certain tasks that are hard for some due to personality differences.
+For instance, an extrovert may not mind handling the grocery shopping or running errands as much as an introverted partner.
+Similarly, someone with a strong attention span may excel at detail-oriented tasks, while the partner with a lower attention span may struggle.
+A partner with a dust sensitivity or allergy may not enjoy dusting, while another partner may be repulsed at the smell of taking out the garbage.
+In essence, it’s about identifying your strengths and taking the lead in those areas with understanding and consideration for your partner’s challenges.

 Respect Boundaries

-When a partner expresses that they are exhausted at the end of the day, those boundaries need to be respected.
-That is, as long as there is a plan for movement towards that goal in the near future.
-An example of setting a boundary may sound like, “Honey, I understand you want to get chores done tonight but I am burnt out from work today and need a break.
+When a partner expresses that they are exhausted at the end of the day, those boundaries should be respected.
+That is, as long as there is a plan for progress towards that goal in the near future.
+An example of setting a boundary may sound like, “Honey, I understand you wanted to get chores done tonight but I am drained from work today and need a break.
 Can we come back to these chores tomorrow?”.
-The key to this is respecting the request, coming up with a solution together on how to get it done later, and both sticking to that promise.
+The key to this is respecting the request, working together to find a solution for accomplishing it later, and following through on that commitment.

 Also, understanding each partner’s individual needs is important.
-This helps everyone to identify how they can balance their time with household duties versus time for those needs.
-For example, if one person is an extrovert and gets fueled by social interactions outside the home, then allowing for a quick break from household chores on the weekend (or time off) to engage in a small amount of social activity might be necessary.
+This helps everyone to identify how they can balance their time with household duties versus time for those personal needs.
+For instance, if one person is an extrovert and gains energy from social interactions outside the home, then it might be necessary to allow for a brief respite from household chores to engage in a small amount of social activity.

 Identify When a Break Is Necessary

 When one or both partners try to do too much without resting it can lead to burnout.
-When burnout happens, nothing gets done, so it actually has the opposite effect intended.
-Identifying when to take a healthy break can in fact provide restorative energy.
+Burnout not only affects productivity, but also hinders individual mental and physical well-being.
+It can result in decreased motivation, which in turn creates a decline in accomplishing the tasks at hand.
+Thus, it is crucial to recognize the signs of burnout and take proactive measures to prevent it!
+Identifying when to take a healthy break can provide rest and rejuvenation while restoring energy.
 This energy helps for when going back to the task at hand and yields more productivity in the long run.

 Praise Each Other Using Love Languages